quangv/docs/src/doc/faq/usage.rst

 You can choose your desired platform and start building your application.
 The following steps are the mobile app development steps using Monaca:

-* Register user in Monaca `here <https://monaca.mobi/en/register/start>`_.
+* Register a user in `Monaca <https://monaca.mobi/en/register/start>`_.
 * Write HTML5/CSS3/JavaScript in your desired platform.
 * If needed, check application operations using Monaca Debugger.
 * Configure your target device build settings and start building the application.
 * Download and install the built application file (.app/.apk) in a smartphone device.

 Moreover, note that in order to install the built application on iPhone or iPad, you need to register iOS Developer Program.
-For more details, please refer to  :doc:`../manual/build/ios/index/`.
+For more details, please refer to  :ref:`building_for_ios`.

 .. _faq05~002: